 These costs do not include meals, mandatory health insurance in Germany, passport, visa, airfare, airport transportation, books and supplies, or incidental expenses such as personal travel, clothing or laundry.

-Below are the most recent estimated cost worksheets for the Spring and Academic Year semesters at Marburg:
+Below are the most recent estimated cost worksheets for the Fall and Academic Year semesters at Marburg:

 Students should investigate loans that may be available such as the application for Federal Student Aid.
 Scholarships have individual regulations, and students should contact their home institution's Financial Aid Office to determine if their scholarships are transferable